top of page

 The severity of the affair and effects depends on many factors: who the person is (someone known or a random person), duration of the affair (long term or one time), place of the affair (home or elsewhere), lies told to hide the affair, what was going on in the relationship at that time (pregnancy, death of a loved one, illness), and how the partner found out (witness, heard from someone else, disclosed by their partner).

-Many times, learning about your partner's affair can be traumatic and lead to PTSD.
-Many times, the partner who was cheated on might feel like the rug has been pulled out from beneath their feet.
+Many times, learning about your partner's affair can be traumatic.
+The partner who was cheated on might feel like the rug has been pulled out from beneath their feet.
 The affair can cause rumination, intrusive thoughts, flashbacks, overwhelming emotions, feeling out of control, losing trust, seeing the partner as an enemy, seeing the relationship negatively, and feeling numb, angry, and embarrassed.
-Partners may grapple with feelings of guilt and shame upon witnessing the pain they've inflicted.
+Partners, on the other hand, may grapple with feelings of guilt and shame upon witnessing the pain they've inflicted.

-The consequences of an affair usually cause an eruption within the relationship and weaken the couple's bond.
-After learning about an affair, partners can have difficulty deciding if they would like to continue or end the relationship.
-Even if the couple chooses to continue their relationship, an affair can have a severely negative impact on both partners.
-Infidelity damage trust in the relationship.
+After discovering an affair, an injured partner often struggles with the difficult decision of whether to stay together or separate.
+Even when injured partners choose to continue the relationship, infidelity can have a profound emotional impact on each individual and the relationship as a whole.
+The aftermath of an affair often usually cause an eruption within the relationship—weakening the bond between partners and severely damaging trust.
 When trust is broken, the foundation of the relationship has been shaken.
-It is not only the affair itself; many times, the lies told to hide the affair also hurt partners and damage trust which leads one partner to lose their credibility.
+It is not only the affair itself; many times, the lies told to hide the affair and secrecy also hurt partners and damage trust which leads one partner to lose their credibility.

-Trying to find an answer to ‘why did this happen?’ usually hurts as much as the affair itself.
+Navigating infidelity can be incredibly challenging for couples.
+When partners focus on understanding why it happened, why my partner cheated on me, conversations can quickly become emotionally charged and lead to more conflict rather than clarity.
+Trying to find an answer to ‘why did my partner cheat?’ usually hurts as much as the affair itself.
 Partners start to experience many aspects of feeling not good enough about themselves; they may feel helpless, incompetent, and inadequate, blaming themselves for what happened.
-Sometimes, injured partners might seek revenge.
+Sometimes, injured partners might seek revenge and which can further complicate the healing process and deepen the rupture in the relationship

 Regardless of the circumstances, an affair triggers an emotional rollercoaster.
-Dealing with jealousy, anger, sadness, disappointment, and resentment while trying to continue the relationship and forgive someone who hurt you can be difficult.
-The couple might have difficulty dealing with intense emotions and become trapped in destructive patterns.
-Affairs significantly disrupt a couple’s communicationSmall disagreements turn into major conflicts, leaving both partners feeling exhausted.
 We are here to support you during this difficult time.
-Couples therapy Bucks County offers relationship therapy to help you heal from infidelity and reconnect.
+Couples therapy Bucks County offers affair recovery to help you heal from infidelity and reconnect.

 No matter your unique circumstances, we can explore together what made the relationship vulnerable to the affair and support you how to heal from affair.
-Couples counseling can help guide you toward understanding how to rebuild trust and connection with one another.
+Couples counseling for affair recovery can help guide you toward understanding how to rebuild trust and connection with one another.

 Reach out today!